-Overview The Orbix IDL compiler configuration can be used to provide arguments to the IDL compiler.
-Normally, IDL compiler arguments are supplied to the ORXIDL procedure via the IDLPARM JCL symbolic, which comprises part of the JCL PARM.
-The JCL PARM has a 100-character limit imposed by the operating system.
-Large IDL compiler arguments, coupled with locale environment variables, tend to easily approach or exceed the 100-character limit.
-To help avoid problems with the 100-character limit, IDL compiler arguments can be provided via a data set containing IDL compiler configuration statements.
+Overview The Orbix IDL compiler configuration can be used to provide arg the IDL compiler.
+Normally, IDL compiler arguments are supplie ORXIDL procedure via the IDLPARM JCL symbolic, which compris the JCL PARM.
+The JCL PARM has a 100-character limit impose operating system.
+Large IDL compiler arguments, coupled with environment variables, tend to easily approach or exceed the 10 limit.
+To help avoid problems with the 100-character limit, IDL arguments can be provided via a data set containing IDL compil configuration statements.
 IDL compiler argument input to ORXIDL The ORXIDL procedure accepts IDL compiler arguments from three sources: The orbixhlq.CONFIG(IDL) data set-This is the main Orbix IDL compiler configuration data set.
-See "PL/I Configuration Variables" on page 354 for an example of the Pli configuration scope.
-See "Adapter Mapping Member Configuration Variables" on page 360 for an example of the MFAMappings configuration scope.
+See "PL/I Configuration Variables" on page 330 for an example of the Pli configuration scope.
+See "Adapter Mapping Member Configuration Variables" on page 336 for an example of the MFAMappings configuration scope.
 The Pli and MFAMappings configuration scopes used by the IDL compiler are in orbixhlq.CONFIG(IDL).
 IDL compiler arguments are specified in the PresetOptions Variable.
 The IDLARGS data set-This data set can extend or override what is defined in the main Orbix IDL compiler configuration data set.
 The IDLARGS data set defines a PresetOptions variable for each configuration scope.
 This variable overrides what is defined in the main Orbix IDL compiler configuration data set.
-The IDLARGS state of the ORXIDL procedure-This is the usual source of IDL compiler arguments.
+The IDLPARM symbolic of the ORXIDL procedure-This is the usual source of IDL compiler arguments.

 Because the IDLPARM symbolic is the usual source for IDL compiler arguments, it might lead to problems with the 100-character JCL PARM limit.
 Providing IDL compiler arguments in the IDLARGS data set can help to avoid problems with the 100-character limit.
 If the same IDL compiler arguments are supplied in more than one input source, the order of precedence is as follows: IDL compiler arguments specified in the IDLPARM symbolic take precedence over identical arguments specified in the IDLARGS data set and the main Orbix IDL compiler configuration data set.
 The PresetOptions variable in the IDLARGS data set overrides the PresetOptons variable in the main Orbix IDL compiler configuration data set.
 If a value is specified in the PresetOptons variable in the main Orbix IDL compiler configuration data set, it should be defined (along with any additional IDL compiler arguments) in the PresetOptions variable in the IDLARGS data set.
-Using the IDLARGS data set data set can help when IDL compiles are failing due to the r limit of the JCL PARM.
-Consider the following JCL: //IDLPLI // // EXEC ORXIDL, SOURCE=BANKDEMO, IDL=&ORBIXDEMO.IDL, CODDIXDEMO.DLL, DINCL 11 COPYLIB=&ORBIXDEMO.PLI.PLINCL,
+Using the IDLARGS data set The IDLARGS data set can help when IDL compiles are failing due to the 100-character limit of the JCL PARM.
+Consider the following JCL: //IDLPLI // // EXEC ORXIDL, SOURCE=BANKDEMO, IDL=&ORBIXDEMO.IDL, COPYLIB=&ORBIXDEMO.PLI.PLINCL,